What Is Sales Automation? The Definitive Guide.

 Sales automation is software functionality that automates the repetitive tasks that are key to building simple and profitable customer journeys.
 It’s often included as a feature of CRM software, lead generation software, and email marketing software.

-There is no single sales automation definition, because there’s a range of digital tools that automate different parts of the sales process.
+There’s a range of digital tools that automate different parts of the sales process.
 From lead generation to sending follow up automated emails, sales automation software helps teams manage sales activities more efficiently.
 And allocate more time to revenue-generating tasks.

 Every business wants to increase the number of leads in their sales pipeline, because more leads ultimately translates into more profits.
 But businesses need more than spreadsheets and Gmail to handle the amount of work that goes into nurturing leads to conversion.